The show will play its final performance on June 26. It will have played a total of 19 previews and 93 regular performances.

 "The entire On Golden Pond family is heartbroken to close this production prematurely," said producer Jeffrey Finn in a statement, "and it's especially disappointing that James Earl Jones won't be with us for our final performances.
 Unfortunately, when we take a hard look at the financial reality of running several more weeks without him, closing is our most responsible decision.
 We all wish James Earl as swift a recovery as possible."

+Jones, a beloved and respected American actor who has won two Tony Awards, is a major draw for the production, which co-stars Tony Award-winner Leslie Uggams.
 The revival of the Ernest Thompson play dipped to low sales (some 36 percent of capacity June 13-19) after Jones missed performances starting June 15.
 Standby Charles Turner went on in his place as cranky, retired professor Norman Thayer and will continue this week.

 The Leonard Foglia-directed production was nominated for 2005 Tony Award in the category of Best Revival (Play).